CIBI-A/mini-task-1/README.md

 ## Project-19:
 ### [Raspberry Pi Based COVID -19 Ventilator](https://www.electronicsforu.com/electronics-projects/raspberrypi-based-covid-19-ventilator-and-health-monitoring-device)
+Creating a RPi based ventilator to overcome the demand of ventilators.
+It will also be capable of monitoring our health and provide data about our heartbeat and SPO2 levels.
 #### Components used
+RPi,
+Arduino,
+servo motor,
+MAX30100 sensor,
 #### How it works
+Ventilator use a servo motor that applies pressure on an air sack (BVM bag), thus pushing oxygen-concentrated air into the lungs.
+When the servo motor comes back to its earlier position, it results in pressure being released from the air sack (BVM bag), making it retain its original shape.
+This helps to draw out CO2 from the lungs.MAX30100 sensor gives us live data about the rise and fall of pulse rate and oxygen level in the blood of a patient
 #### Implementation
+servo motor is interfaed with RPi and the speed of motor is adjust in program to match the respiratory rate of patient.MAX30100 and OLED is interfaced with Arduino and code in arduino IDE .
+To visualize graph we will setup Processing 3 in RPi and connect the Arduino with MAX30100 into the Raspberry Pi USB port.

 ## Project-20:
 ### [RFID Based Attendance System](https://www.electronicshub.org/rfid-based-attendance-system/)